 20 Different Ways to Source Ideas | Social Media Content

 Writers’ or creative block is a REAL thing!
-I remember when my wife and I first started working online we found ourselves in some ways going with the grain.
+I remember when Dani (my wife) and I first started working online we found ourselves in some ways going with the grain.
 Know what I mean?
 Following the same old patterns of others who quite honestly, weren’t attaining the success we were looking for.
 And so, we quickly learned how to source ideas for content for social media (without following the crowd).

 In this post I’m going to share with you 20 different ways and places, that you can source content ideas anytime you need a little help.

 Some of them you may already be familiar with but aren’t using to their potential (this is the most common).

 And there will be others that will have you wondering ‘why didn’t I think of that?!’ .. those are special moments too.
 In a previous blog, I gave you a couple dozen storytelling prompts to use so be sure to check those out as well if you need a little nudge to get moving.

 Let’s get started.

 One key thing that I’ve learned from Neil Patel (one of the guys I follow for content and visibility online) is before you start to brainstorm your content, get into a ‘problem solver mode‘.
 Yes, your content should be engaging, entertaining, educational, etc. however, the goal when it comes to business is solving your potential customer or clients’ problems.

 So, when you’re using the following source ideas for your content, keep those ‘problems‘ in mind.

 Forums like Quora and Yahoo!